 The Lease Abstract Fields Finance Teams Actually Need

 The bookkeeper has a question.
-The client's monthly rent invoice came in $300 higher than last month.
-Is that a CPI escalation, a CAM estimate adjustment, a tax pass-through reset, or a billing error?
-The right answer changes the GL coding, the variance commentary, and whether anyone needs to email the client.
-For more context, see how a lease abstract and CAM reconciliation interact.
+This month's rent invoice came in $300 higher.
+Why?
+Is it a CPI escalation?
+A CAM estimate change?
+A tax reset?
+Or a billing error?
+CPI escalation means the rent rose with an inflation index.
+CAM means common area maintenance, the shared costs the landlord passes on.
+The answer changes the GL coding.
+It changes the variance note.
+It decides if you email the client.
+For more, see how a lease abstract and CAM reconciliation interact.

-Without a lease abstract, the answer takes 25 minutes: open the lease, find the rent escalation clause, find the pass-through reset provisions, compare to the prior invoice, decide.
-Multiply that by 30 commercial-tenant clients and 12 months and the firm is burning 150 hours a year answering the same kinds of questions over and over.
+Without a lease abstract, the answer takes 25 minutes.
+Open the lease.
+Find the escalation clause.
+Find the reset terms.
+Compare to last month.
+Decide.
+Now do that for 30 clients across 12 months.
+The firm burns 150 hours a year on the same questions.

-A finance lease abstract is the one-page artifact that makes those questions take 90 seconds instead of 25 minutes.
-This article walks through the 14 fields a bookkeeping or controller-led firm actually needs in the abstract, and why.
+A finance lease abstract is a one-page sheet.
+It cuts those questions to 90 seconds.
+This article covers the 14 fields a bookkeeping or controller-led firm needs in it, and why.

 Lease Abstract (Finance Version): A one to three page structured summary of the financial provisions of a commercial lease, designed for use by bookkeeping, AP, and controller teams who post the rent invoice, accrue pass-throughs, and review the annual CAM reconciliation.
 The finance abstract differs from a property manager''s abstract by emphasizing dollar mechanics (base rent schedule, CAM cap, pro-rata share, expense exclusions, audit rights) rather than operational dates.